Here’s a collection of Facebook tips and tricks that we’ve discovered after spending over £50,000 on Ads this year:

 Include your URL in the Ad text just above the image/video to increase CTR.

 You should be spending at least £5 per day per Ad to give it a proper chance to perform.

 Want more?
-Here’s some best practices:
+Here are some best practices:

 Best practices for headlines: Include Numbers, use positive words, emphasise benefits, show value